-All organizations, big or small, have at their disposal, men, machines, money and materials, the supply of which may be limited.
+You have learnt in this unit that all organisations, big or small, have at their disposal, men, machines, money and materials, the supply of which may be limited.
 If the supply of these resources were unlimited, the need for management tools like linear programming would not arise at all.
-Supply of resources being limited, the management must find the best allocation of its resources in order to maximize the profit or minimize the loss or utilize the production capacity to the maximum extent.
+Supply of resources being limited, the management must find the best allocation of its resources in order to maximise the profit or minimise the loss or utilise the production capacity to the maximum extent.
 However this involves a number of problems which can be overcome by quantitative methods, particularly the linear programming.
-Generally speaking, linear programming can be used for optimization problems if the following conditions are satisfied- there must be a well-defined objective function; there must be constraints on the amount or extent of attainment of the objective and these constraints must be capable of being expressed as linear equations or inequalities in terms of variables; there must be alternative courses of action; decision variables should be interrelated and nonnegative; and the resources must be in limited supply.
-Linear Programming has the following assumptions- Proportionality, Additivity, Continuity, Certainty, and Finite Choices.
+Generally speaking, linear programming can be used for optimisation problems if the following conditions are satisfied- there must be a well-defined objective function; there must be constraints on the amount or extent of attainment of the objective and these constraints must be capable of being expressed as linear equations or inequalities in terms of variables; there must be alternative courses of action; decision variables should be interrelated and nonnegative; and the resources must be in limited programming has supply.
+Linear the following assumptionsproportionality, additivity, continuity, certainty, and finite choices.
 LP solution methods can be applied in solving industrial problems, management related problems, and a host of other problem areas.

-- ➤ Briefly discuss what linear programming involves. - ➤ Identify and discuss five assumptions of linear programming. - List and explain three areas where linear programming can be applied.
+- 1. Briefly discuss what linear programming involves. - 2.
+Identify and discuss five assumptions of linear programming. - 3.
+List and explain three areas where linear programming can be applied.

-Dixon - Ogbechi, B.N (2001).
-Decision Theory in Business, Lagos: Philglad Nig.
-Ltd.

-- Denardo, Eric V. (2002).
-The Schience of Decision making: A Problem-Based Approach Using Excel.
-New York: John Wiley. - Gupta, P.K., and Hira, D.S.
+- Dixon-Ogbechi, B.N.
+(2001).
+Decision Theory in Business.
+Lagos: Philglad Nig.
+Ltd. - Denardo, E. V. (2002).
+The Science of Decision Making: A Problem-Based Approach Using Excel.
+New York: John Wiley. - Gupta, P.K. & Hira, D.S.
 (2012).
-Operations Research, New Delhi: S. Chand & Company. - Lucey, T. (1988).
-Quantitative Techniques: An Instructional Manual, London: DP Publications.
+Operations Research.
+New-Delhi: S. Chand & Company. - Lucey, T. (1988).
+Quantitative Techniques: An Instructional Manual.
+London: DP Publications.